What happens when businesses and their customers don’t share the same values?

 Brand Activism consists of business efforts to promote, impede, or direct social, political, economic, and/or environmental reform or stasis with the desire to promote or impede improvements in society.

 This brand activism is a natural evolution beyond the values-driven Corporate Social Responsibility (CSR) and Environmental, Social and Governance (ESG) programs that are, frankly, too slow.
+Brand Activism is also a step above “purpose” – why does the business exist – because it is directed at the Common Good.

 In Corporate Social Responsibility: Doing the Most Good for Your Company and Your Cause (2005), Nancy Lee and Philip Kotler identified six major areas for corporate social-responsibility activities.
 They were marketing-driven or corporate-driven – based on what it means to be a good corporate citizen.